 Tracker Mortgage Examination update

-In addition, we will implement a redress and compensation programme in respect of those customers impacted by this issue, in line with the principles prescribed by the Central Bank.
-We will be writing to those customers to outline what impact we have found, together with our proposals to put things right, including any redress and compensation due.
-We will also outline details of payments that will be made available towards the cost of independent professional advice for impacted customers and provide details of the appeals process for any impacted customer not satisfied with the level of redress and compensation provided.
+In addition, we have begun to implement our redress and compensation programme for customers impacted by this issue.
+We have begun to write to those customers to outline how we believe they were impacted and our proposals to put things right, including redress and compensation as well as payment towards the cost of independent professional advice.
+This letter will also provide details of the appeals process for any impacted customer.

 Ulster Bank Chief Executive, Gerry Mallon said:

 “On behalf of Ulster Bank, I would like to apologise for these failures and to thank our customers for their continued patience in this matter.
 Please be assured that we are doing everything possible to resolve this and we are focused on putting this right and rebuilding our customers’ trust in Ulster Bank.”